-Driving this pin (low) for at least 100 ns sets the DDX-8228 into a reset state turning off the outputs and returning all settings to their defaults.
+Driving this pin (low) sets the DDX-8000 into a reset state turning off the outputs and returning all settings to their defaults.
 The reset is asynchronous to the internal clock.

 1.5.11 PWDN: Device Power-Down in (pin 64)